ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 leader SHOULD abort the upload protocol and alert the client with error "staleReport".

+The leader MUST buffer reports while waiting to aggregate them.
+The leader SHOULD NOT accept reports whose timestamps are too far in the future.
+Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
+If the leader rejects a report for this reason, it SHOULD abort the upload protocol and alert the client with error "reportFromTheFuture".

 ### Upload Extensions {#upload-extensions}

 Each Report carries a list of extensions that clients may use to convey